Ending your public housing tenancy

 - making sure your account is paid up to the date you leave, including maintenance and water charges

-- removing any alterations Housing SA hasn't given you approval to leave at the property, and repairing any damage caused by their removal - eg filling and painting over holes caused by putting up shelving units
+- removing any alterations that Housing SA hasn't given you approval to leave at the property, and repairing any damage caused by their removal - eg filling and painting over holes caused by putting up shelving units

 - removing all of your belongings and clearing rubbish